delight-f/donebyfifty/README.md

 Default profiles directory: `./profiles/` (gitignored).

----

-## License

-Proprietary.
-For personal use.
-Not for redistribution.

----

 ## Caveats

 - **Return assumptions are real, not nominal.** Input your expected real returns accordingly.